Last updated: October 14, 2025

 Regulatory And Market Responses

 Industry groups updated preservative guidance.
 Brands explored alternative systems.
 Shoppers demand shorter ingredient lists.
 Reformulation announcements continued after 2021.
 Some sources claim DMDM products stayed on shelves.
 Old inventory complicated that transition.
-Retailers phased stock gradually.
+Retailers phased out stock gradually.

 Media and advocacy sites followed FDA communications.
 Cosmetic oversight differs from drug regulation.
 Companies must ensure product safety.
 Mandatory adverse event reporting applies in defined cases.
 Plaintiffs want stronger rules and clear warnings.
 Debate continues over thresholds and labeling.